Starting a Home Care Agency

 On the other hand, it is more challenging to build a profitable business around a Medicaid client base, as the system has higher complexity, taking up more administrative hours, and with lower pay rates.
 However, some agencies do succeed in building a low-cost business model in this area.

-Note that in order to receive payment from Medicare and Medicaid for home care services provided to clients, it is essential to obtain the relevant state and local certification.
+Note that in order to receive payment from Medicaid for home care services provided to clients, it is essential to obtain the relevant state and local certification.

 This will ensure that clients are charged correctly, on time, thereby reducing payment cycle times and that your caregivers are also paid promptly.
 These actions will cement your reputation as a professional service and reliable employer, enhancing trust and loyalty among your staff.